jacops/kubers/README.md

    ```
    kubers.jacops.pl/agent-inject: "true"
    ```
-2. Set agent driver by adding the following annotation (for example `azure`):
+2. Set agent provider by adding the following annotation (for example `azure`):
    ```
-   kubers.jacops.pl/agent-driver: "<driver-name>"
+   kubers.jacops.pl/agent-provider: "<provider-name>"
    ```
-   > This annotation can be optional if the driver is set globally in the `kubers` deployment.
+   > This annotation can be optional if the provider is set globally in the `kubers` deployment.

 3. To configure secret injection, please add the following annotation: